 Pulilehyam – usually administered in Kerala Ayurveda practice.
 It is administered third week onward for 30 – 45 days.

 Balanta Kada – number 1 – 3 is often prescribed by a few doctors.
-Each one in successive months.

 Note: All the products are not advised together. usually doctor chooses permutation and combination of medicines based on symptoms in the mother.